mueckl/markdown_table_formatter/README.md

 * Format tables within the Markdown-File into a readable table.
 * leave the rest of the document unchanged
-* leave tables with formatting errors unchange and print the error reason to STDERR
+* leave tables with formatting errors unchanged and print the error reason to STDERR

 ## Examples